NFTX-project/gitbook-documentation/tutorials/vault-creation.md

 # Vault Creation

-{% hint style="warning" %}
-The documentation on this page is still in progress.
-{% endhint %}

 NFTX v2 introduces a new vault creation interface that allows you to easily create a public vault for any NFT or a specific subset of IDs for an NFT.

 [Watch the video tutorial for creating vaults on NFTX V2](https://www.youtube.com/watch?v=Yt2aU7hxMmc)